Economic and Political Overview

 Main Sectors of Industry

-A vast desert bordered to the west by the 700km-long Atlantic coast, to the east by the desert border with Mali and to the south by the Senegal River, Mauritania has long-lived out of its key resources of iron ore and fishery products, its main production sectors.
-The country also has large deposits of gold and copper and many oil-gas fields have been discovered in recent years.
-The primary sector represents 18.6% of the GDP and employs nearly 31% of the workforce (World Bank, latest data available).
-Mauritania possesses iron mines and its maritime coasts have some of the world's largest fish reserves.
-The country has an estimated potential for 500,000 ha of arable land with high productivity averages, largely in the fertile southern areas bordering the Senegal River where irrigated agriculture is concentrated.
-While Mauritania produces millet, sorghum, dates and rice, domestic cereal production only meets about one-third of the national food needs, forcing reliance on imports, especially for sorghum, millet and wheat.
-Farming, practised by Mauritanian nomads, is also an important area of activity.
-The latest projections by the USDA for agricultural production in the 2022/23 season are as follows: rice 220k tonnes, sorghum 70k tonnes, and corn 15k tonnes.
+A vast desert, bordered to the west by the 700km-long Atlantic coast, to the east by the desert border with Mali, and to the south by the Senegal River, Mauritania has long thrived on its key resources of iron ore and fishery products, its main production sectors.
+The country also boasts large deposits of gold and copper, with many oil and gas fields discovered in recent years.
+The primary sector represents 22.2% of the GDP and employs one-third of the workforce (World Bank, latest data available).
+Mauritania possesses an estimated potential for 500,000 hectares of arable land with high productivity averages, mainly in the fertile southern areas bordering the Senegal River, where irrigated agriculture is concentrated.
+While Mauritania produces millet, sorghum, dates, and rice, domestic cereal production only meets about one-third of the national food needs, necessitating reliance on imports, especially for sorghum, millet, and wheat.
+Farming, practiced by Mauritanian nomads, is also a significant area of activity.
+The latest projections by the USDA for agricultural production in the 2023/24 season are as follows: rice 240,000 tonnes, sorghum 70,000 tonnes, and corn 15,000 tonnes.

-The country has mineral, oil and gas resources, which is an expanding market.
-Regarding the production of liquefied natural gas, an agreement has been reached with Senegal on equal distribution of revenues from operating the Grande Tortue Ahmeyim (GTA) offshore project, where the first production is expected by 2023, having been delayed by more than a year.
-Dominated by gold, iron (Mauritania being the second-largest African producer) and copper, the mining sector represents 24% of the country’s GDP and roughly 60% of its exports (data Extractive Industries Transparency Initiative).
-Overall, the secondary sector (including construction) contributes to 32.9% of the country's GDP and employs 18% of its workforce.
-The manufacturing sector alone accounts for around 5% of GDP.
+The country possesses mineral, oil, and gas resources, constituting an expanding market.
+Concerning the production of liquefied natural gas, an agreement has been reached with Senegal on the equal distribution of revenues from operating the Grande Tortue Ahmeyim (GTA) offshore project, where the first production is expected by 2024, having been delayed by more than a year.
+Dominated by gold, iron (Mauritania being the second-largest African producer), and copper, the mining sector represents almost 24% of the country’s GDP and roughly 77% of its exports (data from the Extractive Industries Transparency Initiative).
+Overall, the secondary sector (including construction) contributes to 30.2% of the country's GDP and employs 15% of its workforce.
+The manufacturing sector accounts for a mere 6% of GDP.

-The tertiary sector represents more than 44.1% of the GDP and employs 51.6% of the workforce.
+The tertiary sector represents more than 33.7% of the GDP and employs 52% of the workforce.
 The main sub-sectors are transport and telecommunications.
 Despite the potential in tourism, the sector has yet to attract significant foreign investment due to a lack of infrastructure and regulatory frameworks.
-According to estimates by the French Ministry of Economy, the services sector was expected to grow 5.8% in 2022.
+As of April 2023, there are currently 16 banks, both national and foreign, operating in Mauritania.
+However, it's notable that only around 21% of the population actually holds bank accounts.

 Breakdown of Economic Activity By Sector Agriculture Industry Services